Back to: C#.NET Tutorials For Beginners and Professionals

 How to make Optional Parameters in C# with Examples

-- Using parameter array
+- Using Parameter Array

-- Method overloading
+- Method Overloading

-- Specify parameter defaults
+- Specify Parameter Defaults

 - Using OptionalAttribute

-So, let us discuss all these options one by one
+So, let us discuss all these options one by one with examples.

-The above ADDNumbers function allows the user to add 2 or more numbers.
+The above ADDNumbers method allows the user to add 2 or more numbers.
 The FN and SN parameters are mandatory parameters whereas the restOfTheNumbers parameter is optional.
+If the user wants to add just two numbers, then the user can invoke the method as shown below,

 ADDNumbers(10, 20);

-The parameter array must be the last parameter in the formal parameter list.
+The Parameter Array must be the last parameter in the formal parameter list.
 The following function will not be compiled as the parameter array not the last parameter of the parameter list.

 using System; namespace OptionalParameter { class Program { static void Main(string[] args) { ADDNumbers(10, 20); ADDNumbers(10, 20, 30, 40); ADDNumbers(10, 20, new object[] { 30, 40, 50 }); Console.ReadLine(); } public static void ADDNumbers(int FN, int SN, params object[] restOfTheNumbers) { int result = FN + SN; foreach (int i in restOfTheNumbers) { result += i; } Console.WriteLine("Total = " + result.ToString()); } } }

-If you want to add 5 integers – 10, 20, 30, 40 and 50 then you need to call the method as shown below.
+If you want to add 5 integers, let’s say 10, 20, 30, 40, and 50 then you need to call the method as follows.

 Notice that, here I am passing null as the argument for the 3rd parameter.
-We can make the 3rd parameter as optional by overloading ADDNumbers() function which takes two parameters as shown below.
+We can make the 3rd parameter optional by overloading ADDNumbers() function which takes two parameters as shown below.

 ADDNumbers(10, 20);